Taiari / Chalky Inlet: Ecology

 In the years since human interaction shifted from primarily economic to scientific and environmental, efforts have been made to restore the environment and reduce the impact of human settlement.
 A 1977 study identified a number of invasive species to remove from the area, including noting the impact of deer on the area.
 Invasive species remain a threat to the fiord complex, with the invasive seaweed Undaria discovered in 2019.
 Owing to the small amount detected, active efforts are in place to eradicate Undaria from the fiord with control measures around the area in place.
+Similar efforts were launched in August 2022 in response to the discovery of stoat prints on Chalky Island, the outermost of three predator-free islands in the fiord.
+More than 100 stoat traps were set on the island in response to the sighting, with staff from the Department of Conservation seeking to capture it as part of wider pest control efforts in Fiordland.
+This was the beginning of an eight-month campaign, before the stoat was eventually caught in late April 2023.

-Pest control efforts on the islands in Taiari / Chalky Inlet have led to the eradication of pests from Great Island, the Passage Islands (including Motutawaki) and Chalky Island, with the latter three having been declared predator free since 1999.
+Aside from this stoat, pest control efforts on the islands in Taiari / Chalky Inlet have led to the eradication of pests from Great Island, the Passage Islands (including Motutawaki) and Chalky Island, all of which have been declared predator-free since 1999.
 This has allowed the islands to become a sanctuary for many native species which have been reintroduced to the area since 2002, including the mōhua, orange-fronted kākāriki, little spotted kiwi, and tīeke.
 Chalky Island is also home to the Te Kakahu skink, an endemic skink discovered in 2002 and confirmed as a separate species in 2011.
-The fiord also contains evidence of multiple petrel colonies, like many other fiords in the area.
+The fiord also contains multiple petrel colonies, like many other fiords in the area.